HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 #### `upgrade-insecure-requests`
 We mentioned earlier that a common problem that site operators face in their migration from HTTP to HTTPS is that some content can still be accidentally loaded over HTTP on their HTTPS page.
 This problem is known as mixed content and CSP provides an effective way to solve this problem.
 The `upgrade-insecure-requests` directive instructs a browser to load all subresources on a page over a secure connection, automatically upgrading HTTP requests to HTTPS requests as an example.
 Think of it like HSTS for subresources on a page.

-We showed earlier in figure 7 that, of the HTTPS pages surveyed on the desktop, 16.27% of them loaded mixed-content with 3.99% of pages loading active mixed-content like JS/CSS/fonts.
+We showed earlier in Figure 8.7 that, of the HTTPS pages surveyed on the desktop, 16.27% of them loaded mixed-content with 3.99% of pages loading active mixed-content like JS/CSS/fonts.
 On mobile pages we see 15.37% of HTTPS pages loading mixed-content with 4.13% loading active mixed-content.
 By loading active content such as JavaScript over HTTP an attacker can easily inject hostile code into the page to launch an attack.
 This is what the `upgrade-insecure-requests` directive in CSP protects against.

 The `upgrade-insecure-requests` directive is found in the CSP of 3.24% of desktop pages and 2.84% of mobile pages, indicating that an increase in adoption would provide substantial benefits.
 It could be introduced with relative ease, without requiring a fully locked-down CSP and the complexity that would entail, by allowing broad categories with a policy like below, or even including `unsafe-inline` and `unsafe-eval`: